 Treat yourself and join in the fun on Pancake Day in London.

 In the Christian calendar, Pancake Day, or Shrove Tuesday, is a traditional feast day which precedes the 40-day fasting period of Lent that lasts until Easter.
 Pancake Day became a great way to use the foods that were given up for Lent, such as milk, butter and eggs.

-Pancake Day falls between 3 February and 9 March, depending on the date for Easter.
-In 2019, Pancake Day falls on Tuesday 5 March.
+Pancake Day takes place between 3 February and 9 March, depending on the date for Easter.
+In 2021, Pancake Day falls on Tuesday 16 February.

 Pancake Day races in London